Time Investment: 10 Minutes

 I want you guys to get a plan – so if your foot is ever tapped on – then you’re ready.

-I’ve created an Oh Snap Readiness Toolkit that walks through the largest circumstances that could impact your business.
+I’ve created a course that walks through the largest circumstances that could impact your business.
 It walks you through family emergencies, medical crises, divorces, unexpected deaths, leaves of absence, disability, natural disasters, and bankruptcy.

 You’ll learn how to:

 - Back up all of your information in a way that’s safe and sound